thunderbird/webext-docs/messageDisplayAction.rst

          :name: [``imageData``]
          :type: (:ref:`messageDisplayAction.ImageDataType` or :ref:`messageDisplayAction.ImageDataDictionary`)

-         Either an ImageDataType object defining a single icon used for all sizes or an ImageDataDictionary object defining dedicated icons for different sizes.
+         The image data for one or more icons for the composeAction.

       .. api-member::
          :name: [``path``]
          :type: (:ref:`messageDisplayAction.IconPath`)

-         The icon for the messageDisplayAction.
+         The paths to one or more icons for the messageDisplayAction.

       .. api-member::